Glendale Municipal Airport

-Glendale Municipal Airport (ICAO: KGEU, FAA LID: GEU) is a city-owned, public-use airport located 7 mi west of the central business district of Glendale, a city in Maricopa County, Arizona, United States.
+Glendale Regional Airport (ICAO: KGEU, FAA LID: GEU) is a city-owned, public-use airport located 7 mi west of the central business district of Glendale, a city in Maricopa County, Arizona, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation reliever airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned GEU by the FAA but has no designation from the IATA The airport's ICAO identifier is KGEU.

 Facilities and aircraft

-Glendale Municipal Airport covers an area of 514 acre at an elevation of 1071 ft above mean sea level.
+Glendale Regional Airport covers an area of 514 acre at an elevation of 1071 ft above mean sea level.
 It has one runway: